nEUROn Unmanned Combat Air Vehicle (UCAV) Demonstrator, France

 During 2005, Turkey formally applied to take part in the EADS MALE medium-altitude long-endurance UAV programme and the Dassault-led nEUROn programme.

-An attitude and heading reference system (AHRS) will be supplied by the LITEF, a subsidiary of Northrop Grumman to the nEUROn UCAV.
+An attitude and heading reference system (AHRS) is supplied by the LITEF, a subsidiary of Northrop Grumman to the nEUROn UCAV.
 The LCR-100 Gyrocompass AHRS is a north-finding attitude and heading reference system based on a fibre-optic gyro and micro-electromechanical (MEMS) accelerometers.

 nEUROn unmanned combat air vehicle design